jasonmacduffie/isles-of-maga/breach.md

 ### Soul Trap

-Minimum Arcane skill: 3
+Minimum Malevolence skill: 3

 Mana cost: 2

 This spell will not work on an intelligent, sentient being.
-When the target dies, roll Reason+Arcane vs. the target's static Energy score.
+When the target dies, roll Reason+Malevolence vs. the target's static Energy score.
 If the result is at least 4, the target's soul may be captured in a gem large enough to contain it.

 ### Elemental Damage (various)

-Minimum Arcane skill: 2
+Minimum Malevolence skill: 2

 Mana cost: 1